 Biofilm Formation | Formation of a bacterial layer on the implant surface | 8-10 years |

-Getting Revision Breast Reconstruction Covered Under NYSHIP
+Getting Revision Breast Reconstruction Covered Under Insurance Policies

-If you’re unhappy with your breast reconstruction after a mastectomy, your NYSHIP policy will most likely cover a revision surgery.
-In fact, there are New York state and federal laws in place that require this coverage.
-Specifically, you’re dealing with two rules:- The Women’s Health and Cancer Rights Act (WHCRA) of 1998: This act requires coverage for “treatment of physical complications of all stages of the mastectomy.”
+- The Women’s Health and Cancer Rights Act (WHCRA) of 1998: This act requires coverage for “treatment of physical complications of all stages of the mastectomy.”
 A poor result from a mastectomy would be considered one of these complications.

 - New York Insurance Law § 3216: This state law also mandates coverage for all stages of breast reconstruction, with revision reconstruction being one of those stages.

-Before undergoing a revision breast reconstruction, it is crucial to consult a specialized surgeon with experience in this type of procedure.
-During the consultation, you will discuss the issues you are experiencing and the desired results you hope to achieve.
-It is important to provide specific details about your concerns and goals.
-The surgeon will take the time to get to know you and understand your expectations before conducting a thorough examination and creating a detailed surgical plan tailored to your individual needs.Obtain supporting documentation
+Before undergoing a revision breast reconstruction, it is crucial to consult a specialist with experience performing this type of procedure.
+During a consultation, you’ll discuss the issues you’re experiencing and the results you hope to achieve.
+It’s important to provide specific details about your concerns and goals.
+Your surgeon will take the time to get to know you and understand your expectations before conducting a thorough examination and creating a detailed surgical plan tailored to your individual needs.

-To demonstrate the medical necessity of your revision breast reconstruction, your surgeon will assist you in gathering relevant medical records.
-These may include details of your initial breast reconstruction surgery and related follow-up notes.
-These records are essential as they will help your surgeon understand the specifics of your previous surgery and adapt the best possible surgical approach for your revision.Obtain a pre-authorization
+To demonstrate the medical necessity of your revision breast reconstruction, your surgeon will help you gather relevant medical records.
+These may include details of your initial reconstruction surgery and related follow-up notes.
+These essential records will help your surgeon understand the specifics of your previous surgery and adapt the best possible surgical approach for your revision.

-Once your surgeon has developed a comprehensive surgical plan, their office will contact your NYSHIP insurance provider to inquire about the pre-authorization process for revision breast reconstruction surgery.
-Pre-authorization involves submitting the necessary documents, including the surgeon’s recommendations, to obtain approval from your insurance provider for the planned surgery.
-This step ensures that your insurance covers the procedure, subject to any applicable terms and conditions.Review out-of-pocket costs
+Once your surgeondevelops a comprehensive surgical plan, their office will contact your insurance provider to inquire about the pre-authorization process for revision breast reconstruction surgery.
+This usually involves submitting all necessary documents, including the surgeon’s recommendations, to obtain approval from your insurance provider for the planned surgery.
+Pre-authorization ensures that your insurance covers the procedure, subject to any applicable terms and conditions.

-While insurance is typically required to cover the cost of your revision breast reconstruction surgery, it is important to be aware that there may still be some out-of-pocket expenses.
+While insurance is typically required to cover the cost of your revision breast reconstruction surgery, it’s important to be aware of potential out-of-pocket expenses.
 These can include copays, co-insurance, or deductibles that you may be responsible for paying.
-To help you prepare financially, your surgeon’s patient care representative will guide you through the process and provide information about any anticipated out-of-pocket costs associated with your surgery.
+To help you prepare financially, your surgeon’s patient care representative will guide you through the process and provide details about any anticipated out-of-pocket costs associated with your surgery.
 This step ensures that you clearly understand the financial aspects involved and can plan accordingly.
-You have options if you’re unhappy with breast reconstruction after a mastectomy.
-A skilled surgeon can perform a revision breast reconstruction, while an expert patient coordination team can cover the insurance side.
-Your NYSHIP policy includes the coverage you need to get the result you want; you just need to know how to use it.Bringing Patient Advocacy to Breast Reduction and Reconstruction

 Harris Plastic Surgery can help if you’re unhappy with your breast reconstruction after a mastectomy.
 Contact us for a consultation.